djhemath/hemath.dev/content/blog/publish-typeScript-based-react-components-to-npm-with-storybook-setup.md

 And when it comes to packaging our final code for sharing, we can rely on handy bundlers like Webpack or Rollup.
 In this article, we'll take the simple route and use Rollup because it's easy to set up.

-Let’s start by creating a new directory, cd into it and initialize NPM.
+Let's start by creating a new directory, cd into it and initialize NPM.

 ```bash